 There are four available trims, starting with the SE and going up to the Calligraphy.
 As readers will soon find out, the SE is quite refined in many ways, and the higher trims each have their own advantages.

-Compare the 2022 Hyundai Palisade SE vs SEL Trims.
+Compare the SE vs SEL Trims.
 What is the difference?

 Standard on the SE are LED accents, LED Daytime Running Lights, and LED headlights.
 It has LED turn-signal indicators embedded into its side mirrors as well.
 All of this advanced lighting makes the SUV look very modern.
 The SEL has the option of getting LED taillights, and it comes with LED interior cabinets lights and welcome lights embedded in the exterior door handles.
 Its door handles are satin chrome instead of being body-colored like the SE's door handles are.

-The biggest difference inside the cabins of these two trims has to do with the seating arrangement.
+The biggest difference between the cabins of these two trims has to do with the seating arrangement.
 The SEL has a pair of captain's chairs in its middle row.
 This provides easier access to the third row and gives people some extra room to move around.

 Both trims have an underfloor storage compartment in the back, sliding second-row seats, and a 60/40 split-fold bench in the third row.
 They also both have cloth seats.
 Notably, the SEL offers heated front seats and an eight-way power-adjustable driver's seat with power lumbar support.
 In addition, the SEL has an available heated steering wheel, and regardless of whether it has the heating element, the SEL's steering wheel is wrapped in leather.

 Like the SEL, the Limited has captain's chairs in its middle row.
 It does not come with the option to get a second-row bench instead of those captain's chairs.
-Its third row has power folding/unfolding seats that can recline.
+Its third row has power-folding/unfolding seats that can recline.
 This makes it easier to rearrange things.
 Seats can be quickly lowered if cargo needs to be accommodated.

 On its side mirrors, it has puddle lights that welcome the driver as he/she approaches.
 It has premium rear accent lighting as well as a unique front grille, skid plates, and side door garnish.
 It definitely looks like a premium vehicle from any perspective.